blaire9989/BEMsim3D/README.md

 — Solver

-#### Users are strongly not recommended to modify any of the code in the above class files.
+#### Users are strongly not recommended to modify any code in the above class files.

 ### Individual Simulations
 The driver code of the simulation is written in the file bem3d.cpp.